Summit of the World

 - how to choose your Everest route and expedition team

-- detailed description of the Tibet (North-east Ridge) and Nepal (South Col) routes
+- detailed descriptions of the Tibet (North-east Ridge) and Nepal (South Col) routes